-These are notes on the Adobe video - https://helpx.adobe.com/premiere-pro/how-to/create-project-import-media.html.
-Download the sample files for this video.
+These are notes on the Adobe videos - https://helpx.adobe.com/premiere-pro/how-to/create-project-import-media.html and https://helpx.adobe.com/premiere-pro/how-to/export-video-share-social-media.html Download the sample files for the first video.

-Close the project.
-Now select File > New > Project and give it a name.
+Select File > New > Project and give it a name.
+The extension will be automatically added.
+The location shown is where the project file will be saved; feel free to change it.
 We're not going to worry about the rest of the options for now, so we'll just click OK.

 The active panel in the project panel will have a blue line around it; knowing which panel is active is important because it will affect what options are available.
 To the right of the name of each panel is a menu icon which when clicked, will open a menu.